Followers

 Royal Navy in Action

 The Royal Navy of 1776 had a swagger built on achievement.
 Part of that achievement included what would later be called "combined arms" actions.
-That is the use of Royal Marines for small sea-land actions, and cooperation with the Royal Army for major actions, mostly transporting forces and protecting the supply lanes of those forces.
-This had been developed during the Seven Years War (French and Indian) in North America.
+That is the use of Royal Marines for small sea-land actions and cooperation with the Royal Army for major actions, mostly transporting forces and protecting the supply lanes of those forces.
+This was developed during the Seven Years' War (French and Indian) in North America.
 With the onset of the rebellion, the Royal Navy was Britain's biggest advantage over the rebellious string of coastal settlements poorly connected by a handful of bad roads.
-America relied on the sea and control of it was central to any strategy to suppress the colonies.
-Trade could be cut off, starving the rebellious colonies who relied on the mother country for so many finished goods.
+America relied on the sea, and control of it was central to any strategy to suppress the colonies.
+Trade could be cut off, starving the rebellious colonies relying on the mother country for many finished goods.
 That this policy was one of the grievances leading to rebellion is ironic.
-And Britain's decisive edge at sea was a factor in some Loyalists sympathies or at least antipathy to the cause of rebellion.
+Britain's decisive edge at sea was a factor in some Loyalists' sympathies or at least antipathy to the cause of rebellion.
 To many, it appeared insane to take on the greatest global (read naval) power the world had ever seen.
-And those concerns were well-founded for most of the war.
+Those concerns were well-founded during most of the war.
 America had no navy in comparison and was urgently building a semblance of one more as a show of national pride than to gain strategic advantage.
 In fact, the American advantage at sea was its force of privateers, many from merchant vessels re-purposed because of British control of the seas - another irony.
-The effective use of naval superiority got Howe out of a tactical trap in Boston and enabled him to effect a well-executed envelopment from the sea and sweep into New York harbor and changing the venue and tempo of the war to Britain's advantage.
+The effective use of naval superiority got Howe out of a tactical trap in Boston.
+It enabled him to effect a well-executed envelopment from the sea and sweep into New York harbor, changing the venue and tempo of the war to Britain's advantage.

 Invasion, they're coming!